 Vitiligo can affect anyone at an age, although 95% of people with vitiligo develop the condition before they reach the age of 40.
-It may be more noticeable in people with darker skin.
+It may be more noticeable in people with black or brown skin.
 It is not contagious or physically harmful and it is not linked to cancer.

 Some people find that having vitiligo can impact their self-confidence and mental health.
 On this page, we look at what vitiligo is and provide support and guidance to help you manage the impact of living with a visible difference.